 The foot and ankle together form a complex structure.
 One foot alone contains 26 bones, 33 joints, and over 100 muscles, tendons, and ligaments within.
 As a result, the foot and ankle can bear a large amount of weight, which is crucial to our everyday lives.

 Any condition that affects one’s foot and ankle can result in pain and inability to walk or move.
-If you experience any issue or pain in the foot and ankle, do consult an experienced foot and ankle specialist for personalised and effective care.
+If you experience any issue or pain in the foot and ankle, do consult an experienced foot and ankle doctor for personalised and effective care.

 A common cause of foot and ankle injuries is accidental trauma.
 Slips and falls can lead to foot and ankle injuries.
 While injuries like fractures, sprains, or bruises can happen suddenly, some injuries can be chronic or develop gradually due to overuse or improper sports technique or gait.
 Some conditions can also be genetic and develop naturally, such as flat feet.